npnpnpnpnpnp/permaculture-almanac/README.md

 # README

-The _pw-vue-kickstart_ repository serves as a starting point for websites built on top of [ProcessWire](https://processwire.com/) and [Vue.js](https://vuejs.org/).
+The _pw-vue-kickstart_ repository serves as a starting point for websites built on top of a [ProcessWire](https://processwire.com/) backend and a [Vue.js](https://vuejs.org/) frontend.
 They reside in their separate directories inside `/backend/` and `/frontend/` respectively.

 ## Preparation

-1. Initialize a new (private) repository on GitHub.
+1. Initialize a (private) repository on GitHub.

-2. Switch to the project folder and run the following commands to duplicate the _pw-vue-kickstart_ repository:
+2. Run the following commands to duplicate the _pw-vue-kickstart_ repository:

 ```console
 git clone --bare git@github.com:dsdsdsdsdsds/pw-vue-kickstart.git